FiraolMohammed/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-read pointer arrays and strings
+0x06.
+C - More pointers, arrays and strings